mitchelljustin/pragmatic-lightning/index.md

 *This is because when a Lightning node restarts with a wallet already initialized, it blocks calls to most RPC methods until it's unlocked with the wallet password.
 There are two ways to unlock it, which one you should use depends on your needs.*

-*1. Manually execute an `lncli unlock` command after the node starts up and enter the wallet password.
+*1. Manually execute an "lncli unlock" command after the node starts up and enter the wallet password.
 Remember, in our case you would have to run `docker-compose exec lnd lncli unlock`.*

 *2. Use the [`unlockWallet`](https://api.lightning.community/#unlockwallet) method on `lnRpc` in your code.